 During monsoons, you will find a lot of wildflowers on the laterite mountains of the western ghats.

-One of the best places to explore monsoon season blooming wildflowers in the western ghats, I have visited is Kaas Plateau – A valley of Flowers in Satara, Biodiversity Hotspot.
+One of the best places to explore monsoon season blooming wildflowers in the western ghats, I have visited is Kaas Plateau – A valley of Flowers in Satara, a Biodiversity Hotspot.
 At Kaas Plateau, a UNESCO World Natural Heritage Site since 2012, you will find a sea of seasonal color-coordinated wildflowers.

 Here too, you can find quite a few varieties of wildflowers if you pay some attention to them.
 Maybe one can do some research on them.

 If there are flowers blooming, there have to be Butterflies, like this one, a large size, maybe about 5-6 inches wingspan butterfly hopping on the flower beds of Surla’s laterite mountains.
-They can also be spotted liberally as we first spotted the same one on our trip to the Amboli Ghat – Kingdom of Waterfalls in the Western Ghats, in Maharashtra and during our visit to the Marleshwar Shiva Temple and Waterfalls.
+They can also be spotted liberally as we first spotted the same one on our trip to the Amboli Ghat – Kingdom of Waterfalls in the Western Ghats, in Maharashtra, and during our visit to the Marleshwar Shiva Temple and Waterfalls.
 We were pleasantly surprised to learn that this butterfly, Papilio Polymnestor, the blue Mormon, a large swallowtail butterfly is the ‘state butterfly’ of Maharashtra state.
 Mostly seen on western ghats and south India.
-This butterfly is common in heavy rainfall areas, such as evergreen forests of western ghats.
+This butterfly is common in heavy rainfall areas, such as the evergreen forests of western ghats.
 It has a rapid unidirectional flight, frequently changes course, hopping up and down, not easy to get a macro photograph.
 Basking in the sun.

 I have already written a post on Chorla Ghat – Drive through Goa Hinterlands you may read that one too.
-You will find several small seasonal waterfalls en route the Chorla Ghat section during the monsoons.
+You will find several small seasonal waterfalls en route to the Chorla Ghat section during the monsoons.
 Be responsible while driving/stopping and parking on the ghat section if you wish to stop by and spare some time exploring/relishing these natural beauties.

 Misty Highs of Chorla Ghat